 Types of Blood and Marrow Transplants

-As a pioneer in many types of blood and bone marrow transplants, MUSC Health is the definitive source of hope for many adult and pediatric patients battling Hodgkin's disease, non-Hodgkin's lymphoma, leukemia, myeloma cancer and other diseases.
+As a pioneer in many types of blood and bone marrow transplants, MUSC Health is the definitive source of hope for many adult and pediatric patients battling Hodgkin lymphoma, non-Hodgkin lymphoma, leukemia, multiple myeloma and other diseases.
 Learn about the various types of blood and marrow transplants we have to offer.

 Allogeneic

 Allogeneic blood or marrow transplant replaces damaged bone marrow with healthy donated marrow from a related or unrelated donor source.
 Full siblings have a 25% (1 in 4) chance of being a perfect match for a recipient.
 In some cases, no one in the family will be a perfect match for the patient.
-Unrelated donors from the National Marrow Donor Program’s, Be the Match Registry, will be searched and may be a potential match for the patient.
+Unrelated donors from the National Marrow Donor Program's registry will be searched and may be a potential match for the patient.
 If a perfectly matched donor is not available, alternative transplant options may be considered.
 MUSC performs haploidentical (or half match) transplants with a family member donor and cord blood transplants.

 Autologous